Analysis | Expanding voting is not simply the political inverse of limiting voting

 “Both parties are trying to game the election rules to their advantage,” the subheadline for an article at the National Journal reads.
 “But the Democratic effort in the House is being hailed as a reform, while GOP efforts are slammed as voter suppression.”

-Consider that framing in the context of our original question: how many of those who are eligible should be encouraged to vote.
+Consider that framing in the context of our original question: How many of those who are eligible should be encouraged to vote?

 The Democratic effort at issue, a bill identified as H.R.
 1, is predicated on the idea that the answer should be “as many as possible.”
-Sen. Ted Cruz (R-Texas) describes the bill is being “about ensuring that Democrats remain in power and control for the next 100 years,” which is revealing.
+Sen. Ted Cruz (R-Tex.) describes the bill as being “about ensuring that Democrats remain in power and control for the next 100 years,” which is revealing.
 His concern, like the concerns of so many Republicans, is that expanding systems for people to vote will lead to more Democratic electoral victories.
 Cruz, again like many Republicans, frames his objections in the context of purported voter fraud, a claim bullhorned into the political conversation by President Donald Trump last year as he fretted (correctly, it turns out) about his reelection chances.
 But there has never been any evidence of widespread voter fraud and there remains no credible evidence of rampant fraud in last year’s election.

 Fraud is the primary assertion being used to rationalize the limits Republicans seek.

 Purported fraud is also the focal point of much of the second part of that National Journal descriptor.
 The “GOP efforts” being “slammed” as suppression are the more than 250 pieces of legislation that have been introduced in recent months, most of which are aimed at scaling back voting time periods, systems and eligibility.
-They're being “slammed” as suppressive because many are suppressive, definitionally.
-The laws will scale back early voting hours, or introduce new mandates for submitting a ballot by mail, or change oversight of elections or remove voting systems.
-Advocates have often positioned these changes as necessary for a variety of reasons that aren't always centered on this idea that fraud is a rampant problem, which it isn't.
+They’re being “slammed” as suppressive because many are suppressive, definitionally.
+The laws will scale back early-voting hours, or introduce new mandates for submitting a ballot by mail, or change oversight of elections, or remove voting systems.
+Advocates have often positioned these changes as necessary for a variety of reasons that aren’t always centered on this idea that fraud is a rampant problem, which it isn’t.
 But the effect is the same: limiting the ways in which people can vote will unquestionably limit how many people vote.

-That's not a popular position to hold.
-That's why the fraud claims are particularly useful, as they were for Cruz: he can object to an effort which will mean more people voting (which may mean more Democrats voting) by claiming that he's mostly just worried about more people voting illegally, something which doesn't happen to any significant degree even in places with liberal voting laws.
-It's like objecting to your husband buying the house where he lived with his first girlfriend by insisting that you're just worried that it's haunted.
+That’s not a popular position to hold.
+That’s why the fraud claims are particularly useful, as they were for Cruz: He can object to an effort that will mean more people voting (which may mean more Democrats voting) by claiming that he’s mostly just worried about more people voting illegally, something that doesn’t happen to any significant degree even in places with liberal voting laws.
+It’s like objecting to your husband buying the house where he lived with his first girlfriend by insisting that you’re just worried that it’s haunted.

-Others take a different tack in trying to juxtapose the Republican efforts to constrain voting with the Democratic effort to expand it.
+Others take a different tack in trying to juxtapose the Republican efforts to constrain voting with the Democratic efforts to expand it.
 For the Wall Street Journal, Karl Rove argued that Democrats should object to existing laws in blue states as ferociously as they do to proposed laws in red ones that would have the same effect, an argument that would likely generate a uniform response from many on the left: “Okay!”

 And then there's the argument in that National Journal piece by Josh Kraushaar, that the parties are similarly trying to “game the election rules to their advantage.”

 It is true that increases in turnout among low-propensity voters would aid Democrats in many places.
 It is also true that Democrats are aware of this.
-But there is nonetheless a distinction between “trying to get more people to vote” and “trying to get fewer people to vote” which intertwines with our original question.
+But there is nonetheless a distinction between “trying to get more people to vote” and “trying to get fewer people to vote” that intertwines with our original question.
 Maybe Democrats are only trying to encourage more voting because they think it will lead to their winning more elections.
-But isn't having as many eligible people vote as possible a central tenet of democracy?
+But isn’t having as many eligible people vote as possible a central tenet of democracy?

 Kraushaar does a lot of work to equate the Democratic bill with the suppressive Republican proposals.
-He amplifies arguments that were common among Republicans in October and November, like the need to have elections resolved as close to Election Day as possible.
+He amplifies arguments that were common among Republicans in October and November, such as the need to have elections resolved as close to Election Day as possible.
 He hand-waves other arguments, as when he asserts that “a month of early voting is excessive.”
 (One argument he offers to justify this position is that important news can break shortly before the election, as though it can’t similarly break shortly after and as though voters are incapable of judging the risks here themselves.)

 Then there’s this, referring to the decision of Republican legislators before the 2020 election not to make the counting of absentee votes easier: